jrodewig/wanderahead.github.io/_posts/2025-04-08-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   665w" sizes="(max-width: 665px) 100vw, 665px" alt="Towaliga River in Juliette,
   GA" width="665" height="499" loading="lazy" />

+If you're not expecting waterfalls outside North Georgia, [High Falls State Park](https://gastateparks.org/HighFalls) is something of a surprise.
+The broad, multi-tiered cascade tumbling down the Towaliga River holds its own against the glories of the Blue Ridge foothills.
+It's the largest waterfall south of Atlanta.

 There's an accessible platform so everyone can enjoy the falls plus plenty of opportunities for hiking, geocaching and bass fishing.